InfoBar

 A lot of work has gone into the development of our InfoBar and we trust that this information will help you in making informed gardening decisions.

-Transplant: This seed is best started off in seedling trays and then transplanted once they are past the two true leaf stage.
+Transplant: This seed is best started in seedling trays and then transplanted once they are past the two true leaf stage.

 Sow Direct: This seed is best sown directly in the soil.
 These seeds do not enjoy being transplanted, if you do you could reduce your yield.

-Salad Greens: Grown either mainly as a leaf crop or the young leaves can be used as salad greens.
+Salad Greens: Grown mainly as a leaf crop or the young leaves can be used as salad greens.

-Dry Beans: Superb variety for cooking as a dry bean.
+Dry Beans: Superb dry bean variety.

 Green Beans: Grown mainly as a green bean crop.